itzomen/aurore-wagtail/README.md

-# aurore-wagtail
+# Aurore CMS Backend
-The CMS backend for project Aurore
+The starter CMS backend for Aurore